EzeOnoky/Project-Base-Learning-7/README.md

 Executed Script
 mysql -h 172.31.91.150 -u webaccess -p tooling < tooling-db.sql
 ```
+Above script described  =>  i want to connect to mysql on the DB - 172.31.91.150, using user -u : webaccess , using password -p as my authentication, i want to connect directly to the toolong DB we have created on the DB Server, once connected, i want to run this sql file - tooling-db.sql, which has already been created.

-NB, the tooling password captured above is not the real password, I got a propmt to input the correct password for the webaccess user on the DB.
+NB, the tooling password captured above is not the real password, I got a propmt to input the correct password for the webaccess user already cretaed on the DB.

 Now I returned to my DATABASE SERVER and ran below commands

 ```
 sudo mysql
 show databases;
-use tooling;
-show tables;
-select * from users;
+use tooling;       => connecs you DIRECTLY to the tooling DB show tables;       => This will now have users select * from users;  => This shows the table that has been created for the tooling DB while i was still conected on the web sever
 ```
 On mysql table on the DB Server, the user displyed, afer checking `select * from users;` is same as the user diplayed when i run `sudo vi tooling-db.sql` from my web server

+Try to  the reload the Web Server test page which was displayed after APache was install, if you get error - `Failed to connect to MySQL:Connectin refused` , this means there is connectivity, but MySQL is refusing the connection.
+To trouble this 1st check is MYSQL is running, systemctl status mysql.
+Next confirm if the require port numbers have been opened on your MYSQL server - try both `telnet  localhost 3306` & `telnet  localhost 33045` and see the outputs, next is to check the inbound rule on the DB Server.
+I also ensured the binding address is set to 0.0.0.0

+I reloaded the test web page again using the web server Public IP, and the default username and password(admin/admin).

 Now on the web server, i located the test web page currently displayed to my end users and renamed it